 Worst duration with a Robo-advisor

-Finally, let’s also see the impact of fees on the worst duration.
+Finally, we should also see the impact of fees on the worst duration.
 Most people only consider the success rate metric, but the worst duration is another interesting metric.

 The worst duration is how early a scenario can fail (deplete the money).
 For instance, a scenario may fail after only 200 months but have a slightly better chance of success than another scenario that may only fail after 400 months.
 In this case, it is essential to balance both metrics.